tom-seddon/b2/README.md

 Use `Tools` > `Options...` to bring up the options dialog, letting you fiddle with screen size and speed limiting and stuff.

+### Display options

+Tick `Auto scale` to have the Beeb display automatically scaled based on the window size, or untick it and use the `Manual scale` filter to choose your preferred scale.

+`Correct aspect ratio` makes the display slightly narrower, better matching the output from a real BBC.

+`Filter display` lets the GPU smooth the display a bit when it's being stretched.

+For best results, leave these options on.

+For (inauthentic!)
+1:1 pixel output, switch them off and set a manual scale of 1.0, or 2.0, and so on.

+### Turbo disc

 Click `Turbo disc` to activate turbo disc mode.
 Turbo disc mode improves disc read/write throughput by 2-3x, and further improves speed by turning off emulation of seek times and internal disc delays.